noiseprotocol/noise_spec/noise.md

  * SHA2-256 requires less state than SHA2-512 and produces a sufficient-sized output (32 bytes)
  * SHA2-256 processes smaller input blocks than SHA2-512 (64 bytes vs 128 bytes), avoiding unnecessary calculation when processing smaller inputs

-The cipher key must be at least 256 bits because:
+The cipher key must be 256 bits because:

  * The cipher key accumulates the DH output, so collision-resistance is desirable

-Little-endian is preferred because:
+Big-endian is preferred because:

- * Bignum libraries almost always use little-endian.
- * The standard ciphersets use Curve25519, Curve448, and ChaCha20/Poly1305, which are little-endian.
- * Most modern processors are little-endian.
+ * While it's true that bignum libraries, Curve25519, Curve448, and ChaCha20/Poly1305 use little-endian, these will likely be handled by specialized libraries.
+ * The Noise length fields, on the other hand, are more likely to be handled by network parsing code where big-endian "network byte order" is more traditional.

 13. IPR
 ========